Language Spoken in Croatia: Is English Enough for Tourists?

 You know, Croatia may not be the biggest country on the map, but let me tell you, the variety in dialects here is something else!

 We’ve got Čakavian along the coast, where the language almost dances with the rhythm of the waves.
 Then there’s Kajkavian up in the northwest – it’s got this old-world charm to it, like a song from days gone by.
-And the big one, Štokavian, that’s what they teach in schools and what you’ll hear a lot while visiting Split.
+And the big one, Štokavian is the basis of standard Croatian and is taught in schools; it is also common in Split, alongside strong local Čakavian influences.

 The funny thing is, even living here and picking up Croatian bit by bit, these dialects can throw me for a loop.